 By stimulating muscles, the system activates muscles to allow for standing, better balance, and exercise.
 Patients are given functional training and rehabilitation using the stimulation system, and are prescribed a course of exercise.
 Lab tests focus on strength, balance, and patients' abilities with or without the system.

-Long-term neuroprostheses usage—In 2012, FES Center researchers published a study in which they tested 15 people with spinal cord injuries who had received such an implant, called a neuroprosthesis, to help them stand and exercise.
+Long-term neuroprostheses usage—In 2012, APT Center researchers published a study in which they tested 15 people with spinal cord injuries who had received such an implant, called a neuroprosthesis, to help them stand and exercise.
 The 15 patients were tested once they learned to use the device, and again a year later.

 The researchers found that the patients had incorporated the neuroprostheses into their lives; that the system worked as well for patients after a year as it had when they first received it; and that the neuroprosthesis was safe and reliable to use.